ArthurClemens/mod_backup_tarsnap/README.md

 # Zotonic module to create backups with Tarsnap

-Stores backups at the online backup service Tarsnap ("Online backups for the truly paranoid").
-Because backups stored on your own webserver are not really that safe.
+Manage backups of database and files to the Tarsnap online backup service ("Online backups for the truly paranoid").
+Because backups stored on your own webserver are not safe enough.

 * Automatically creates backups and stores them - outside of your own server - with Tarsnap.
 * Manages a grandfather-father-child backup scheme.